 Dominate the most appropriate platforms

-It’s alright to have a presence on many of the social media platforms, but you really need to focus your attention on the one or two platforms where most of your target audience spends time, and where your business can fit right in.
+It’s alright to have a presence on many of the social media marketing for small business platforms, but you really need to focus your attention on the one or two platforms where most of your target audience spends time, and where your business can fit right in.
 Twitter for instance, caters to an audience interested in breaking news and technology announcements, so if that fits your company, that’s where you should try to dominate.

 Match your content type to the social media channel